Bury St Edmunds witch trials: Hutchinson's Defense of the Accused

 In a book published in 1718, Francis Hutchinson, a minister at the parish in Bury St Edmunds, re-visits these trials in taking up the cause of the accused.
 Hutchinson also includes discussion of the trials at Salem in 1692, stating that he relies on a work that shares a similar sentiment by Robert Calef.
 (Calef had been born and raised in Stanstead, England, only 11 miles south of Bury, before emigrating to Boston, Massachusetts.
-Hutchinson doesn't mention this about Calef and it is unclear if he was aware of it.)
+Hutchinson does not mention this about Calef, and it is unclear if he was aware of it.)

 An example of Hutchinson's clear-eyed defence can be found in his treatment of the case against Amy Duny.
-Hutchinson notes that she had every right to scold the man who had, afterall, run into the corner of her house with a cart:
+Hutchinson notes that she had every right to scold the man who had, after all, run into the corner of her house with a cart:

 And I ask, is it not likely there was either a jadish horse or a silly driver that belonged to that cart?
 For before the poor woman had spoken to them that cart could not keep the road but ran against her house.
 And without any witchcraft might not the same jadish horse or bad driver make it go wrong afterward as well as before?
-But this witness adds that the cart was set fast in a Gate-head, though it did not not touch the posts, as far as they could perceive.
+But this witness adds that the cart was set fast in a Gate-head, though it did not touch the posts, as far as they could perceive.
 But if it did not touch the posts what made them cut the post down?
 Will cutting down a post that is not touched dissolve a charm?
 But they make themselves ridiculous, that they might lay blame upon this poor woman.